ifilot/pyqint/docs/user_interface.rst

 Although there are essentially :math:`N^{4}` different two-electron integrals, due to certain symmetries the number of unique two-electron integrals is smaller.
-In the script below, the six unique two-electron integrals for the H:sub:`2` system are calculated.
+In the script below, the six unique two-electron integrals for the H\ :sub:`2` system are calculated.

 .. code-block:: python